jschrier/blog/_posts/2024-10-11-Guitar-Pedals.md

 - [Electrosmash](https://www.electrosmash.com) has some nice analysis of classic pedals

+- (20 July 2025) [Guitarpedalcourse.com](https://www.guitarpedalcourse.com) offers an online course on pedal circuit design.
+Looks a bit pricey, but interesting, particularly if you pair it with a [Labor kit](https://www.ericasynths.lv/shop/diy-kits-1/edu-diy-labor/) to facilitate prototyping the audio circuits.

 # DSP

 As much as I want to love analog, we live in the digital age.
 [Open-source DSP pedal kit](https://clevelandmusicco.com/hothouse-diy-digital-signal-processing-platform-kit/) based on the [daisy seed](https://electro-smith.com/products/daisy-seed)